![]() deutsches Glossar |

 A form of TWC in which the line is

-equipped with a simplified signaling system as a safety overlay.
+equipped with a simplified signalling system as a safety overlay.

 SIGNAL HEADWAY